aristocrats/sikky/README.md

 A fast, and small sized TypeScript 2.0 boilerplate.
 All source files get transpiled down to `ES2015` by default. `Rollup` and `Bublé` are used to make a clean `ES2015` bundle.`Bublé` is used for compability with older browsers.
 Easy to get rid of or replaced with `Babel`.

-Debugging and server testing can be done within  `VSCode` itself.
+Debugging and server testing can be done within  `VSCode`.

-A complete bundle time is assumed to be around 4 ms, and 6 ms for the unit tests.
+A complete bundle time is assumed to be around 4 ms, and 5 ms for the browser tests.
 Depends on your computer and the size of your source files.

 ## Features